Olu-DAnalyst/streamline-logistics-excel-dashboard/README.md

 ---

-## Project Outcome
+## 🎯 Project Outcome

-This project demonstrates how Excel analytics can be used to transform operational logistics data into actionable insights through dashboards and performance monitoring tools.
+This project demonstrates how Excel can be used not just for reporting, but for **driving operational decision-making in logistics environments**.

-The analysis provides a foundation for improving delivery performance, reducing order backlogs, and supporting strategic logistics decision-making.
+By analysing delivery performance, customer feedback, and demand trends together, the dashboard provides a **comprehensive view of logistics operations**, enabling organisations to optimise efficiency, reduce delays, and improve service quality.